scolapicchioni/blazor/Lab01/readme.md

 <script src="_framework/blazor.webassembly.js"></script>
 ```

 The `<script>` tag is where the magic happens: that is the file that starts downloading `dotnet.wasm` and lots and lots and *lots* of dlls.
-If you run the application and type `F12` in your browser (opening the developer tools), you can see on the *network* tab all the files that the client gets (I told you they were a lot).
+If you run the application and type `F12` in your browser (opening the developer tools), you can see on the *Network* tab all the files that the client gets (I told you they were a lot).
 Between those dll you should see `PhotoSharingApplication.Frontend.Client.dll`, which is where our code resides.

 So whenever you navigate to your server (no matter the address):

 - `index.html` gets served
 - `index.html` downloads `blazor.webassembly.js`
-- `blazor.webassembly.js` downloads `dotnet.wasm` and all the necessary libraries
+- `blazor.webassembly.js` downloads `dotnet.wasm` and all the necessary libraries, including our Blazor code

 From now on, your server is free to shut itself down if it pleases, because your client is not going to need it anymore.
 All what follows happens on the browser.